 (b) Professional Services

 (i) Scope.
-ProductBoard will perform the Professional Services set forth in an Order Form executed by the Parties, which shall include and/or specify a description of the Professional Services to be provided to Customer and the applicable Fees and payment terms.
+ProductBoard will perform the Professional Services set forth in an Order Form executed by the Parties or signing up online, which shall include and/or specify a description of the Professional Services to be provided to Customer and the applicable Fees and payment terms.
 If either Customer or ProductBoard request a change in the scope of Professional Services, any agreed-upon changes, including changes in Fees and expenses, will not be binding against either Party unless set forth in a writing executed by the Parties (each, a “Change Order”).

 (ii) Background IP.
 ProductBoard hereby grants to Customer a non-sublicensable, non-transferable, non-exclusive license to access and use the Background IP, if any, that is included in a Professional Services deliverable (“Professional Services Deliverable”) solely as necessary for Customer to use that Professional Services Deliverable; it being understood that the foregoing license does not permit Customer to exploit any Background IP apart from the specific Professional Services Deliverable in which it is included.